Skip to content

 For 271 days I suffered.
 Most days, it felt as if the end was near, and I say this with no exaggeration.
 Other days, I thought I was going to lose you first.

 I had minimal food intake, and I pushed fluids hard because I didn’t want to end up in emergency again.
 I did not want to inconvenience anyone further than I had already felt I had.
 Still, I persevered.
-From all the vomiting, I actually eroded and broke a part of my tooth (which I initially thought was just a filling that came out).
+From all the vomiting, I actually eroded and broke a part of my tooth.
+I initially thought was just a filling that came out).
 Thanks to my dentist friend for fitting me to fix it, despite how distraught I was, and for giving me advice how to carry forth vomiting and maintaining dental health.
 Thank you.

 I stayed within the four walls of our master bedroom and took every precaution and medication I had to, so I could see you.
 So that ‘WE’ could see you.
 I lived 271 days in silence about you because I did not want to be pitied or judged if I lost you.
 I just wanted to see 10 fingers and 10 toes before sharing my joy about you.
 I had family and friends who thought it was their right to be disapproving of my choice not to tell them I was pregnant.
 Little did they know our anxiety, nor could they sympathize and understand our choices had nothing to do with them and everything to do with my mental health.
 Dealing with all that was happening, still, I persevered.